SteveHodge/assistantdm/readme.txt

 * fix monster stats tooltip, it's annoying
 * website track saves to verify not overwriting other client changes
 * Remote input - joysticks, web
-* (in progress) split hps statistic in max and current. modifiers to current are temporary hitpoints. modifiers to max are permanent changes (e.g. from feats) or penalties such as negative levels. perhaps move the max HPs stat to hitdice
 * implement negative levels
 * implement conditions
 * implement StatisticsCollection for Attacks so they can be used for custom buffs